People often say that motivation doesn’t last. Well, neither does bathing — that’s why we recommend it daily.

 - Simplify your life and schedule.
 Having too many things on your plate just doesn’t leave you enough time to focus on what’s most important.

-- Develop a plan of action and schedule these actions into your calendar to help move yourself consistently toward the attainment of your goal.
+- Develop a plan of action and schedule these actions into your calendar to help move you consistently toward the attainment of your goal.

 - Spend some time listing the benefits of the actions you are about to take.
 Motivation comes not from the action but rather from the reason behind taking that action.